deepnetworkgmbh/generative-ai/docs/promptflow-blog.md

 ```

 ### 2. **Setup Endpoint**
-We create endpoint to deploy saved model and answer user requests coming to app.
+We create an endpoint to deploy the saved model and handle user requests that come into the application.
-Again, we are using Azure CLI commands and endpoint yaml ('flow/promptflow/deployment/endpoint.yaml')
+Again, we are using Azure CLI commands and endpoint yaml ('flow/promptflow/deployment/endpoint.yaml').
 ```
 az ml online-endpoint create --file flow/promptflow/deployment/endpoint.yaml  --name ${{env.ENDPOINT_NAME}} -g ${{env.GROUP}} -w ${{env.WORKSPACE}}
 ```